 If you’re experiencing mild to moderate anxiety or depression, stress or insomnia, Guided Self-Help could make a positive difference to how you feel.
 A Primary Mental Health Worker will help you to make positive changes in your life over four weekly sessions, guiding you through self-help materials in the form of workbooks, and you will be supported to work through these in between sessions.

-Tier 0 is an NHS Cardiff and the Vale service which ACE delivers in the East, West, South West and North of Cardiff.
+Guided Self-Help and Social Prescribing is an NHS Cardiff and the Vale service which ACE delivers in the East, West, South West and North of Cardiff.
 Positive outcomes reported by participants include improvements in; managing their mental health, physical health & self-care, social networks, identity & self-esteem, and trust & hope for the future

 Stress Control & ACT-ion for Living courses